Cliefden, Mandurama: History

 The Ben Hall gang, dressed in stolen police uniforms, raided Cliefden on 26 September 1863.
 The gang were attracted by the renown of William Rothery's horses.
 The gang spent about three hours mustering horses and putting them through their paces, finally selecting three horses and two saddles.
 They also helped themselves to a quantity of money, food and a pair of boots.

 Hall and his gang made two more visits to Cliefden, the first on 23 June 1864.
 Hall was upset to discover the Station was well protected, being able only to get away with three horses.
 As a parting gesture, Hall set fire to a large hay stack and a shed.
 Cliefden continued to be well protected, and on 29 November the gang returned, only to be frightened away by a party of police who were visiting the house.

 Both the homestead and the out-building retain many of their Victorian contents.
-The carriage which brought the family over the Blue Mountains in 1842 is still in good order, though kept in the meat-house section; until a year or two ago, Rothery horses used the original stalls in the stable section; and shearing still goes on today, using the slab weather-shed later attached to the brick building, with the sheep still using the original slab pens and exits.
-The Ferrier woolpress (the same make as at Coombing Park) stands spectacularly in its own empty hall: the impact of entering this great space dominated by the one machine is really remarkable today.
-Down in the paddock there is the 1830s limekiln which helped to build this remarkable complex: it is the earliest limekiln over the Mountains.
+The carriage which brought the family over the Blue Mountains in 1842 is still in functional condition, although it has been kept in the meat-house section, Rothery horses used the original stalls in the stable section; with shearing still being done, using the slab weather-shed later attached to the brick building, the sheep still use the original slab pens and exits.
+The Ferrier woolpress (the same make as at Coombing Park) is situated, by itself, in an empty hall.
+Down in the paddock is an 1830s limekiln which was used during the construction of this complex; it is the oldest limekiln over the Mountains.